Devour Me Tenderly: In the Hunger of 'The Carnivorous Lamb'

-Some books only nod to transgression.
-Others live and breathe it.
-The Carnivorous Lamb inhabits the latter, daring us to keep reading.
-It feels like an unspeakable secret half-remembered from a dream: intimate, unsettling, and heartbreakingly sincere.
+Some stories only nod to transgression, while others embody it fully.
+The Carnivorous Lamb is of the latter kind, constantly daring us to keep reading.
+In a way, it feels like an unspeakable secret half-remembered from a dream: intimate, unsettling, and heartbreakingly sincere.

 First published in 1975, the novel was written in French by Agustín Gómez-Arcos, a Spanish exile whose departure from Francoist Spain was both political and personal.